 In fact, sleep-deprived people tend to be less facially expressive.
 Note that emotional experiences correspond to the expressions exhibited.
 As such, their failure to show any expression demonstrates the extent of the effects of lack of sleep.

-In a work setting, lack of these crucial abilities affects teamwork, trust, and cooperation.
-Additionally, these sleep-driven inabilities on emotional sensitivity and empathy lead to conflict even in one’s relationships.
+In a work setting, the lack of these crucial abilities affects teamwork, trust, and cooperation.
+Additionally, these sleep-driven inabilities in emotional sensitivity and empathy lead to conflict even in one’s relationships.